SHENZHENYI/Classify-Leaves-Kaggle-MuLi-d2l-course/README.md

 - Label smoothing helps improve 1-2%.

-- Train with this configuration with 50 epochs
+- Train with this configuration with 50 epochs.

 - Make majority voting of 5 folds of the model.